Region

 Frequently Asked Questions

 No, we don’t.
 While The Foundation does not hold a formal Islamic certification, we ensure that your contribution is used to help those in need.
-Your donation helps people living in poverty access life-changing eye care, reflecting the values of Zakat and Sadaqah in supporting those in need.
+Your donation helps people living in poverty access life-changing eye care, reflecting the values of Sadaqah in supporting those in need.

 If you’d like more information about how donations are used or how your support can make a meaningful difference, our team is always here to help.
 Please get in touch with us and someone on our Sydney-based Supporter Care Team will be able to help you.